duniter/duniter/doc/Protocol.md

-sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer dtTimeMax   | The max. number of seconds that can be added to median date dtDiffEval  | The number of blocks required to evaluate again `PoWMin` value blocksRot   | The number of previous blocks to check for personalized difficulty
+sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer medianTimeBlocks | Number of blocks used for calculating median time.
+Must be an odd value. dtTimeMax   | The max. number of seconds that can be added to median date dtDiffEval  | The number of blocks required to evaluate again `PoWMin` value blocksRot   | The number of previous blocks to check for personalized difficulty